BodenAI/BodenAVMDataset/README.md

   * Google Cloud
 * 18K images and annotations:
   * will be released soon （1st/Sep/2022）.
   * Application Only.
-Please send an application to our email address.
-The template of application can be seen here.
+Please send an application to our email address (company@bodenai.com).
+The template of application can be seen [here](docs/Application_template.docx).

 ## Terms of Use
 The images and annotations of this dataset are licensed under a [Creative Commons Attribution 4.0 License](LICENSE).